Career Paths after Class 10 and How to Decide the Right Path

 Consider these options well and opt for the stream that appeals you most.
-However, if eventually you thing you are not being able to cope, don’t lose heart as after your 12th you can change your career course and take up Law, Sports, Mass communication, etc. Depending on your interests.
+However, if eventually, you think you are not being able to cope, don’t lose heart as after your 12th you can change your career course and take up Law, Sports, Mass communication, etc. Depending on your interests.

 Author: Baishali Mukherjee

 Profile- An independent writer and journalist for last nine years; presently working with Education World, Entrepreneur India, Scrabbl.com and Stoodnt.com.
 Worked as the content head for four books and have articles and features published in leading print and digital media spaces.

 Attention international students – the ACT is changing things up.
 Starting in September 2018, the ACT is moving towards computer-based testing for all international students. …Read More

 Are you thinking of applying to the US for undergrad education?
 If yes, I hope you read this so you can better prepare yourself for…Read More

 What is the QS University Brics Ranking?
 The QS University Rankings: BRICS highlights the top universities in the five BRICS countries – Brazil, Russia, India, China and South Africa.…Read More